JohnSnowLabs/spark-nlp/docs/en/ocr_pipeline_components.md

 `GPUImageTransformer` allows to run image pre-processing operations on GPU.

-It supports following operations:
+It supports the following operations:
 - Scaling
 - Otsu thresholding
 - Huang thresholding
 - Erosion
 - Dilation

 `GPUImageTransformer` allows to add few operations.
-For add  operations need to call one of the methods with params:
+To add operations you need to call one of the methods with params:

 {:.table-model-big}